spatialillusions/milsymbol/README.md

 # Licensing

-MIT, See License.txt for details
+BSD, See License.txt for details